Vanilla Sky (airline)

-Vanilla Sky (also known as Service Air or AK-Air Georgia) is a privately owned airline headquartered in Tbilisi, Georgia and based at Natakhtari, that was founded in 2008.
-The airline is part of "Service Air" Company, subsidiary of Vanilla Sky International Tour Operator.
-Flights are subsidised by the state to increase mobility and tourism in Georgia with US$5.3 million as the reported amount that the airline was offered by the Georgian Airport Union.
+Vanilla Sky (also known as Service Air or AK-Air Georgia) is a privately owned airline headquartered in Tbilisi, Georgia and based at Natakhtari.
+It was founded in 2008.
+The airline is part of "Service Air" Company, a subsidiary of Vanilla Sky International Tour Operator.
+Flights are subsidized by the state to increase mobility and tourism in Georgia with US$5.3 million as the reported amount that the airline was offered by the Georgian Airport Union.

 Destinations

 As of April 2019, Vanilla Sky serves the following scheduled destinations with additional charter services being on offer: